mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     sample the emission/response profile, and to compute probability densities associated with the provided sampling techniques.

-    In addition to Endpoint::sample_ray(), which generates a sample from the profile, subclasses also provide a specialized *direction sampling* method in Endpoint::sample_direction().
-This is a generalization of direct illumination techniques to both emitters *and* sensors.
+    In addition to :py:meth:`mitsuba.Endpoint.sample_ray`, which generates
+    a sample from the profile, subclasses also provide a specialized *direction sampling* method in
+    :py:meth:`mitsuba.Endpoint.sample_direction`.
+This is a generalization
+    of direct illumination techniques to both emitters *and* sensors.
 A direction sampling method is given an arbitrary reference position in the scene and samples a direction from the reference point towards the endpoint (ideally proportional to the emission/sensitivity profile).
     This reduces the sampling domain from 4D to 2D, which often enables the construction of smarter specialized sampling techniques.

     When rendering scenes involving participating media, it is important to know what medium surrounds the sensors and emitters.
 For this